uoa-compsci399-2025-s1/capstone-project-2025-s1-team-7/README.md

 ## Technologies used to create the application
 The WiFinder application was made using Android Studio.
 The languages used were Kotlin and Java.

+The project requires an Android Gradle Version of 8.9.0 or above.
+As long as you install the latest version of Android Studio, there should be no problems running this project.

-Extra tools can be found under other branches:
+**Extra tools can be found under other branches:**
-- The interpolation branch has scripts available to interpolate the data
+- The interpolation branch has scripts available to create interpolated data points based on the collected data points
 - The position-tool branch has a local webpage program that allows the user to select points on the map to get an X and Y coordinate of the floor image
 - The model-testing branch has a build of the Android application that allows developers to test different machine learning models
 - The mainWithPF branch has a build of the Android application which implements the Particle Filter.
 As of writing this README, the Particle Filter still has some issues which is why it's under a separate branch.